Vermont is Very Much Open

 Back in the car, I sought out more refreshments.
 Destination: A&W, the iconic roadside restaurant on Route 7 south of Middlebury.
 Though I could smell burgers and onion rings from a couple hundred yards away, I wanted only a half gallon of root beer.

 The car-side server was at my window within seconds after I cut the engine.
-Her smile was evident behind her black mask and despite her tough gig: serving food in a pandemic in a swirl of heat, traffic, exhaust, masks, grease, noise and clueless customers like me, who tried to pay with a credit card (not accepted at A&W).
+Her smile was bright despite her tough gig: serving food in a swirl of heat, traffic, exhaust, grease, noise and clueless customers like me, who tried to pay with a credit card (not accepted at A&W).
 I gave her a $5 tip on a $4.36 tab and turned north into traffic.

 By the time I got back to Burlington, I had in tow a few more items to eat and drink, including a curbside purchase of Papilio, an agave-maple syrup spirit from Appalachian Gap Distillery in Middlebury.